Accessibility Statement

 Devon Rex cat

-The Devon Rex cat appears to part poodle with their unique wavy coats and part elf with their large, pointy ears.
-This breed is small, lightweight, and compact but displays oversized features that give them a striking, disproportionate look.
+The Devon Rex cat appears to part poodle with their unique wavy, curly hair and part elf with their large, pointy ears.
+This cat breed is small, lightweight, and compact but displays oversized features that give them a striking, disproportionate look.
 Modern Devon Rex cats can trace their lineage to one feral cat with the wavy coat mutation, found in Buckfastleigh, Devonshire, England.

-While these felines appear as pixie-like creatures that might be flighty and hard to capture, the Devon Rex is quite affectionate and people-oriented.
+While this small cat breed makes for pixie-like creatures that might be flighty and hard to capture, the Devon Rex is quite affectionate and people-oriented.
 They do, however, have a mischievous side—but their cute antics are just that: cute!

 Japanese Bobtail